 Definitions and Key Concepts:

 At its core, respiratory failure signifies the inability of the lungs to meet the body's metabolic demands.
 This failure is defined by arterial blood gas (ABG) analysis, which measures the levels of oxygen and carbon dioxide in the blood.
 As previously stated, Type 1 respiratory failure is defined by a PaO2 (partial pressure of oxygen in arterial blood) less than 60 mmHg, with a normal or low PaCO2 (partial pressure of carbon dioxide in arterial blood).
-This indicates a problem with oxygenation, meaning the lungs are not effectively transferring oxygen to the blood.
-Type 2 respiratory failure, on the other hand, is defined by a PaO2 less than 60 mmHg and a PaCO2 greater than 50 mmHg.
+Still, this indicates a problem with oxygenation, meaning the lungs are not effectively transferring oxygen to the blood.
+Day to day, type 2 respiratory failure, on the other hand, is defined by a PaO2 less than 60 mmHg and a PaCO2 greater than 50 mmHg.
 This indicates a problem with both oxygenation and ventilation, meaning the lungs are not effectively transferring oxygen to the blood and are not effectively removing carbon dioxide.

 Scientific Foundations: